hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     --credentials
 >
 >     The credentials to use.
 Each use of the option declares a single
 >     element, using the form "key: value" for the argument.
-This is a
->     Application Lifecycle Service 3 specific option.
 This is restricted to user-provided
 >     services.
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.

 >
 >     --no-prompt
 >